 This is a note to those in charge of fundraising money for the GOP.

-Probably the least amount of difference between Republicans and Democrats is their methods of raising money for political campaigns.
+Probably the least difference between Republicans and Democrats is their methods of raising money for political campaigns.

 But yes, I do contribute to out-of-state campaigns, just to offset CA and NY money.
 And Chinese money.